 - Expanded Description: The episode opens in the living room, with people gathered

-looking to adopt a child and are also looking for a small farm.
-Neither Jeff or Ellen
+the Martins, are looking to adopt a child and are also looking for a small farm.
+Neither

-want to give him up, but they both feel it's better for him to have a mother and father.
+Jeff or Ellen want to give him up, but they both feel it's better for him to have a mother

+and father.
 However Timmy overhears and runs away with Lassie following him.
-When the Martins arrive
+When the

-the lake when he sees Ellen and Paul, but the man saves him, and once back at the house
+Timmy bolts into the lake when he sees Ellen and Paul, but the man saves him, and once back

-Timmy falls under the spell of a story Ruth tells him.
-Together Paul and Ellen work out
+at the house Timmy falls under the spell of a story Ruth tells him.
+Together Paul and Ellen

-selling the farm, and soon she and Jeff are ready to leave.
-But when Jeff calls Lassie
+work out selling the farm, and soon she and Jeff are ready to leave.
+But when Jeff calls

-to join them in the car, she is torn between the boy she grew up with and the boy she's
+Lassie to join them in the car, she is torn between the boy she grew up with and the boy

-come to love.
-Jeff solves her dilemma by leaving her with Timmy, so she can "take care
+she's come to love.
+Jeff solves her dilemma by leaving her with Timmy, so she can "take

 prayers and adds "and bless my new mom and dad."
 Ruth Martin: Cloris Leachman.